Jun-Zhang-32108/ANN/README.md

+# ANN
+# Feb 16th, 2019
-# DD2437-ANN
+# Jun Zhang, Stockholm
-This the study project for the course Artificial Neural Networks and Deep Architectures
+This the study project for the course Artificial Neural Networks and Deep Learning.